jaenib/setseeker/README.md

 fileshazzer.py - Takes DJ sets (or any MP3) and/or soundcloud links to split them into segments.
 Then shazam is used to ID each segment.
 Returns a list of timestamped track IDs in plain text.

 seekspawner.py - Seeks and downloads the tracks on soulseek using slsk-batchdl command line tool.
 Soulseek login required.
+(If you don't have one, it's creating one with User/PW that you set)

 ## Requirements